Toward Butler's conjecture: Toward Combinatorial formulas for -Kostka polynomials

-Any two-column partition is obtained by moving the cell at the top in the first column one by one to the second column as described at the top of Figure~\ref{fig:two column and hook}.
-This proposes that there might be a formula for the Schur expansion for the modified Macdonald polynomials indexed by a two-column shape, which is consistent with Butler's conjecture.
-In subsection~\ref{subsec: Two column}, we give such a desired formula for the ($2$-)Schur expansion of the modified Macdonald polynomials indexed by two-column partitions (Theorem~\ref{thm: combinatorial formula for two column}), motivated by \emph{vertical dual Pieri rule} and \emph{shift invariance} in \cite{BMPS19}.
-While working on this paper, we found that our formula is equivalent to Zabrocki's formula \cite{Zab98}.

-Meanwhile, one can get any hook shape from one column partition by moving the cell at the top in the first column one by one to the first row as depicted at the bottom of Figure~\ref{fig:two column and hook}.
-This proposes that there might be a formula for the Schur expansion for the modified Macdonald polynomials indexed by hooks, that is consistent with Butler's conjecture.
-In subsection~\ref{subsec: hook}, we review a formula for the Schur expansion of the modified Macdonald polynomial indexed by a hook, discovered by Assaf \cite{Ass18}, and prove that this formula is consistent with Butler's conjecture.
+Any hook shape partitions can be obtained from a single-column partition by successively moving the top cell in the first column to the first row, as illustrated in Figure~\ref{fig:two column and hook}.
+We review a Schur expansion formula for the modified Macdonald polynomials indexed by hooks, discovered by Assaf~\cite{Ass18}, and describe a Schur expansion of $\I_{\mu,\nu}$ for $\nu=(n-k+1,1^{k-1})$ and $\mu=(n-k,1^k)$ (Corollary~\ref{cor: hook}).